joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/05/20/briefing/trump-republicans-capitol-hill-israel-gaza.html

 **Siegel: For Mitch Marner and the Maple Leafs, a breakup is for the best**\
-`All signs are pointing to Mitch Marner leaving Toronto in free agency.
+`All signs are pointing to Marner leaving Toronto in free agency.
 Why it's the best thing for all involved.`\
 https://nytimes.com/athletic/6370682/2025/05/20/mitch-marner-maple-leafs-contract-nhl/

 **Everybody Knew His Name: ‘Norm!’**\